geoffreysessums/CustomEmails/README.md

         * NAME - customer name
         * AMOUNT - owe amount
         * DATE - date the payment must be received. (passed as a parameter to customEmails.pl)
+    * Sample:
+        MAIL FROM:<bill.king@croc.com>
+        RCPT TO:<EMAIL>
+        DATA
+        From: "Bill King" <bill.king@croc.com>
+        To: "FULLNAME" <EMAIL>
+        Subject: Payment is Due

+        Dear TITLE NAME,
+        We appreciate your business with Completely Reliable Outlet Corp.
+You would be an even more valued customer if you will pay us $AMOUNT.
+If you don't pay us by DATE, we will double the amount you owe us.

+        If you have any questions regarding your account, please contact me at 222-555-1234.

+        Bill King
+        Collections Manager
+        .

 ## Installation
 Clone the repository wherever you like (e.g. `~/Projects/CustomEmails`):